 We talked about the autoionisation of water, Kw, last week.
 Now that we have learnt, Ka and Kb, we can also express Kw as:

 Kw = Ka x Kb = 1.0 x 10-14 (ONLY at 25 degrees celsius as Kw changes with temperature like all other equilibrium constant which we have explanation in the derivation of Keq section in Module 5 notes)

 - If you wish, feel free to derive the above formula by multiplying Ka with Kb formulas with a common weak acid and you will see everything will cancel out so you will be left with [H+] x [OH–] which is the formula for Kw that we have explored in last week’s notes.

 - pKw = -log10Kw = 14 (as Kw = 1.0 x 10-14 at 25 degrees celsius)

 - pKw = pKa + pKb = 14

 Learning Objective #4 - Describe the importance of buffers in natural systems

-A buffer system is a solution comprised of a equal amounts of weak acid and its conjugate base OR equal amounts of a weak base with its conjugate acid.
+A buffer system is a solution comprised of approximately equal amounts of weak acid and its conjugate base OR approximately equal amounts of a weak base with its conjugate acid.

 The importance and use of buffer are derived from its ability to resist changes in pH when small amounts (volume) of strong acids or base are added into the buffered system.